 During a woman’s childbearing years, her uterus develops a lining every month.
 If conception occurs, the uterine lining serves as a cushion for the fetus as it grows within the uterus.
 If conception does not occur, the uterine lining is shed through menstruation.
 Each month the cycle begins anew.

-The root cause of endometrial hyperplasia is an imbalance between estrogen and progestin; the condition may mean that the lining is not fully shed each month.
+The root cause of endometrial hyperplasia is an imbalance between estrogen and progesterone; the condition may mean that the lining is not fully shed each month.
 When there is an unusual thickening of the uterine lining, it can result in what is known as endometrial hyperplasia.
 The condition is associated with heavy menstrual periods, short menstrual cycles (oligomenorrhea), and postmenopausal bleeding.

 In women with endometrial hyperplasia, cells that amass in the uterine lining are abnormal and may, over time, become cancerous.
 For this reason, women with heavy periods and other symptoms of endometrial hyperplasia should not wait to seek diagnosis and treatment.